tanthammar/alpine-lazy-load-assets/README.md

 ### x-load-js
 * The `x-load-js` directive adds a `<script>` tag to the `head` or `body` of your document.
+* The script can be loaded as a module by adding the `data-js-as-module="true"` attribute.
 * You can also position the script before or after an existing script.
 You don't have to supply a full path, the script searches for a script tag that **contains** the given value.
 ```html
 //appended to <head>